opencog/docker/README.md

 * `opencog/opencog-deps:latest`: Ubuntu 22.04 based image with all
    OpenCog's dependencies installed.
-This does not need to be rebuilt, except to pick up the latest in version of the base OS and OS security patches.
-This is the base image for `opencog/cogutil`.
+This does not need to be rebuilt, except to pick up the latest version of the base OS and OS security patches.
+This is the base image for `opencog/atomspace`.

-* `opencog/cogutil`: This depends on the `opencog/opencog-deps:latest`
-  image.
-It installs the base cogutil tools; these are shared by several other opencog repos.
-This is the base image for the `opencog/atomspace` image.
-Dependent images will rebuild if this image is updated.

-* `opencog/atomspace`: This depends on the `opencog/cogutil:latest`
+* `opencog/atomspace`: This depends on the `opencog/opencog-deps:latest`
   image.
 It provides the AtomSpace, RocksDB, the Cogserver, and the network CogStorageNode, allowing complex AtomSpace networks to be built.